“Where is God?” I asked, again and again.

 It was the most amazing experience to feel her presence with me, both around me and inside of me.
 I could smell, sense and feel her.

 She was truly EVERYWHERE …in every crevice of that store.

 It was a profound sense of contentment and utter connection with her.
 She was around and within me, and I was her at the same time.
 It was ever so satisfying…utterly magnificent.

 It felt so special to be with it, as such.
 It was the absolute most profound sense of worthiness one might contain.
 I remember not wanting it to go and wanting to see/feel her there again. (*Post Script)

 As I reflect on this again and again, I’m keenly aware of what people mean when they say, “There is no death.”
-It’s distinctly clear to me that when you die/pass, your body stops and your spirit infiltrates the ethers.
+It’s distinctly clear to me that when you die, when you pass, your body stops and your spirit infiltrates the ethers.

 You go from individuation to being everywhere.
 You go from a being incarnated in a body to being everything.
-And here is the bonus prize: You can influence your presence being known or not.
+And here is the bonus prize: You can influence your presence being known or not by those who remain.

 My Mother’s Lessons

 God is everywhere, and your answers are within.
 Thank you Audree for giving me the most precious knowing, which will invariably support me for the rest of my life.
 May these answers be with you, too, should you question.